hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/indexy.md

 * Year: 2019
 * Blog: https://research.checkpoint.com/2019/the-eye-on-the-nile/

-This malware application aims to leak information about the device.
-The app collects device info, social accounts, contacts, call history, and location information upon launching the application.
-The app also triggers the information leakage upon receiving phone calls.
+This malware application aims to leak device and user-specific information.
+On application launch, the malware retrieves social accounts, device information, contacts, and call history.
+It then leaks the information and retrieves configuration from the malware developers server.
+The malware also registers call system events.
+On new outgoing calls, the malware records the phone number.
+On phone state changes, the malware retrieves device information and leaks it to the malware developers server.
+It then checks configuration retrieved from application launch before pushing ads disruptively to the user.

 ## Signature
 ---